304 North Cardinal St.

 Dahlia ‘Peppermint Swirl’ is a bicolor red and white dahlia.
 The center petals are white with red bases, while the outer petals are solid bright red.
 Peppermint Swirl Dahlia is one of the newest red and white bicolor varieties.

 Dahlia ‘Melody Mambo’ is a dwarf dahlia with bright red flowers.
-Plants grow only about 20″ tall, making this variety a great choice for the front of border gardens or as a container plant on the patio.
+Plants grow only about 20″ tall, making this variety a great choice for front-of-border gardens or as a container plant on the patio.
 Melody Mambo Dahlia flowers grow to about 4″-wide.

 Dahlia ‘Natal’ is a stunning dark red dahlia variety.
 The ball-shaped crimson blooms are generally about 2½” wide.
 The Natal Dahlia is a great choice for the flower garden as these burgundy blooms make fantastic cut flowers.